 While old onions, rotten eggs and rancid cabbage emanate equally unpleasant aromas, celebrity matchmaker Alessandra Conti believes body odor beats out bad breath on a scale from “pleasant” to “burn-my-nose-off-my-face-before-I-vomit,” and for good reason: “Body odor is worse than having bad breath, because bad breath is easily fixable,” she explains.
 “If your date has unpleasant breath, you can simply offer them a piece of gum or a mint.
 Body odor, however, is a much more difficult problem to alleviate: When a person has noticeable body odor that’s nauseating, there is very little that their date can do without completely offending the person.”

 But that’s not the only reason body odor beats out bad breath, according to Conti.
-“It’s also scientifically proven that smell is a subliminal way that our bodies select the people with whom we are in relationship with,” she adds.
+“It’s also scientifically proven that smell is a subliminal way that our bodies select the people with whom we are in a relationship,” she adds.
 “When a person is repulsed by another person’s body odor, that’s a great indicator that they may not be the best biological match.”

 So, there you have it: If you happen to find yourself in the rare situation where you have to choose between deodorant and toothpaste, pick the deodorant.
 Everyone in your vicinity will greatly appreciate it.